codebyMurshid/codebyMurshid/README.md

 About Me:
-  I’m currently learning HTML, CSS, JavaScript, and exploring React I enjoy UI/UX design, color palettes, and crafting smooth interactions I love turning ideas into real, functional projects My goal: become a skilled Front-End Engineer and build a strong portfolio
+  I’m currently learning HTML, CSS, JavaScript, and exploring React I love turning ideas into real, functional projects My goal: become a skilled Front-End Engineer and build a strong portfolio

   I believe in learning by doing & improving one project at a time

-Languages:
+Tech Stack:
-  HTML • CSS • JavaScript
+  HTML • CSS • JavaScript • React • TailwindCSS

-Learning Soon:
-  React.js
-  Tailwind CSS
-  Web Animations & Accessibility

 Current Projects:
   Building small websites to practice layouts